mochajs/mocha/docs/index.md

 ### Root Hook Plugins Can Export a Function

-If you need to perform some logic--such as choosing a root hook conditionally, based on the environment--`mochaHooks` can be a _function_ which returns the expected object.
+If you need to perform some logic&mdash;such as choosing a root hook conditionally, based on the environment&mdash;`mochaHooks` can be a _function_ which returns the expected object.

 ```js
 // test/hooks.mjs